The detective proceeded to sleuth around the crime scene to gather evidence while the incident was still fresh.

 An example of to sleuth is to investigate a murder mystery as if you are Sherlock Holmes.

-Origin of sleuthME, a trail, spoor from Old Norse slóth, akin to slothra, to drag (oneself) ahead: for IE base see slug
+Origin of sleuthME, a trail, spoor from Old Norse slóth, akin to slothra, to drag (oneself) ahead: for Indo-European base see slug

 (third-person singular simple present sleuths, present participle sleuthing, simple past and past participle sleuthed)

 - (rare) A collective term for a group of bears.

 From Old English slÇ£wÃ¾, corresponding to slow + -th.